neurdb/neurbench/benchmarks/lidx/README.md

 # LIDX (Learned Index) Benchmark Framework

-This document describes how to use the LIDX benchmark functionality within the NeurBench framework.
+This document describes how to use the LIDX benchmark functionality within the NRBench framework.

 ## Overview